reab5555/WhisperCap/README.md

 # WhisperCap
-This tool uses Open AI's Whisper model to export subtitles for video and audio files.
+This tool uses OpenAI's Whisper model to transcribe video and audio files and create subtitles.